 Peace replaced inner turmoil after I turned my life over to Jesus Christ, trusting him.
 Have you experienced a change like this?
 If so, I’d love to read about it.
-As spokesman-ink, I hope to convey the love and mercy of God.

 (This is the fifth blog in a series about trusting God, under the larger umbrella of Rescued by Mercy, a study of Isaiah).